Guide to a Perfect 3-Day Weekend in Bend

 Sunday Itinerary in Bend

-- 8:30AM = You probably want to sleep after an action-packed Saturday.
-If you loved Looney Bean, head back ~ or try one of the other umpteen-excellent coffee shops in town: Thump Coffee, Backporch Coffee Roasters on Newport, or Strictly Organic in the Old Mill.
-Grab your coffee then take a walk on the Deschutes River Trail.
+- 8:30AM = You probably want to sleep in a bit after an action-packed Saturday.
+If you loved Looney Bean, head back ~ or try one of the other umpteen-excellent coffee shops in town: Thump Coffee, Backporch Coffee Roasters on Newport, Strictly Organic downtown on Bond Street, or popular Sisters Coffee in the Old Mill.
+Grab your coffee, then take a walk along the very popular Deschutes River Trail.

 - 10AM = Have brunch at one of the spots listed above you didn’t try yesterday.
-The earlier you get there ~ the less you’ll wait.
+The earlier you get there ~ the shorter the wait.

 - 3PM = Grab a massage at one of my two favorite massage places in town: Amazing Foot Spa in south Bend has a killer $40 full-body, fully-clothed massage, where they start by soaking your feet while giving you a scalp massage.
 H-E-L-L-O!!!
 Amazing.
 For a more upscale experience with showers & an infrared sauna: try Anjou Spa on the west side.

 - 4:30PM = Sunday afternoons are all about enjoying happy hour outside.
-My favorite spots: 10 Barrel West Side, Crux Fermentation Project (huge grassy lawn & pet-friendly ~ but can be touristy), Avid Cider (locals-favorite), On Tap (bomb outdoor food trucks & 20+ beer/ciders on tap) on the east side, or Bend Brewing Company ~ which has a large outdoor area & plenty of seating on the Deschutes River.
+My favorite spots: 10 Barrel West Side, Crux Fermentation Project (huge grassy lawn + pet-friendly ~ but can be touristy), Avid Cider (locals-favorite), On Tap (bomb outdoor food trucks & 20+ beer/ciders on tap) on the east side, or Bend Brewing Company ~ which has a large outdoor area & plenty of seating on the Deschutes River.
+Bend is known for its food truck scene: Podski (across from River Pig), The Bite (in Tumalo), & Midtown Yacht Club (east side of town), are all really popular spots that are kid & dog-friendly.

 Guide to a Perfect 3-Day Weekend in Bend